 Whenever you’re doing an EAC calculation, you want to be sure that your actual costs are accurate.
 Failing to track your team’s project expenses can derail your projections and might even impact your strategic plans, especially when you’re relying on a formula this complex.

-Rodeo makes it easy to build your project budget according to the resources you’ll need at each project stage.
-From there, you can send a personalized estimates based on a project budget to a client for approval and invoice them directly from Rodeo once your team begins working.
+Rodeo Drive makes it easy to build your project budget according to the resources you’ll need at each project stage.
+From there, you can send a personalized estimate based on a project budget to a client for approval and invoice them directly from Rodeo Drive once your team begins working.

 For example, if a particular project activity takes significantly longer to complete than expected and your team is tracking their time, then you’ll be able to see how that overspend impacts your budget.

 Rodeo Drive’s reporting feature will automatically bring you analytics on your project profitability and budget status, which will make it easier to determine when it’s the right time to recalculate your estimate to completion.
 Plus, having reporting metrics from past projects can provide learnings that increase your likelihood of success for current projects.

 This is the benefit of utilizing an all-in-one project management tool that can do everything in one place.
 Not to mention, Rodeo Drive is built with the needs of creative teams in mind — allowing you to spend more time creating and less time on financial management.

 There you have it — that was our rundown on everything you need to know regarding estimate at completion.